angristan/openvpn-install/FAQ.md

 ---

-**Q:** How can I access another client connected to the same OpenVPN server?
+**Q:** How can I access other clients connected to the same OpenVPN server?

 **A:** Add `client-to-client` to your `server.conf`